 Approach: From the Parking Area walk along the drainage on the south side of the road.
 You will be able to see the ice routes above you.
 Getting to the base of these climbs requires hiking up steep talus and snow.
-Most routes can be reached in about 10-30 minutes.
+Most routes can be reached in about 10 to 20 minutes.

 Pipe Dream: I, WI3-4, mixed - 180 feet

 The Pipe Dream Area is also known as Kitty Litter Wall.
 This is the first major ice route located near the mouth of the canyon.
 It is near the junction with UT 52 and US 189 on the north side of the road.
 There is a service road where you can park and hike to the base of the route.
 It was named after the pipe which the route forms underneath.
 Pipe Dream is one of the first routes to dry out because it faces the sun.

 This is a single pitch climb that is located in the drainage west of the arched strata layers.
 These rock layers are easy to see from the bottom.
 The route forms on either side of a waterfall.
 Expect thin vertical climbing.

 Fear of Motion: II, WI4 - 540 feet

 This is a long route with up to 540 feet of climbing.
 It is located in the drainage that is east of the arched strata layers.
 These rock layers are easy to see from the bottom.
 The climb ascends bulges for over 300 feet and then splits into two gullies.
 The left fork is near vertical.